mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 longarm or assault weapon gains +2 to Quickdraw.

 **Folding Stock:** A folding or telescoping stock reduces weight at the cost of being less effective.
-When de- ployed, a Folding Stock allows aimed fire at ranges beyond 25m with DM-1.
+When de-ployed, a Folding Stock allows aimed fire at ranges beyond 25m with DM-1.
 When the stock is not deployed the weapon counts as Stockless.
 A Folding Stock adds 5% to the weight and 15% to the cost of the weapon.